tmtsoftware/esw-segment-db-prototype/README.md

 The web app uses the HTTP server and displays the mirror sectors and segments.
 Clicking on a segment displays the details and allows you to change the Segment-ID for the selected position.

+## Initializing the Database

+Assuming you have Postgres installed and setup, and the `psql` command in your path:
+Run [scripts/init-db.sh](scripts/init-db.sh) to create the database and tables.
+This creates the tables for production and separate ones used for testing.

 ## Building the Server

 To build the server, run: